-Facebook just did a study to determine what type of content drives engagement on its brand pages.
+Facebook did a study in 2012 to determine what type of content drives engagement on its brand pages.
 From the study:

 “We examined four weeks of Page posts, across 23 brands and six industries and divided the posts into three types of content: